DJFPaul/FFXIV-Emote-Tool/README.md

 ![image](https://github.com/DJFPaul/FFXIV-Emote-Tool/assets/35642602/09db257c-80a8-473b-b972-46813acede42)
 <br>
-After confirming the dialogue, you will be greeted with the main utility. <br>
+After confirming the dialogue, the main utility will open. <br>
 <br>
 You will now need to specify which HOTBAR.DAT to edit. <br>
 Hit the OPEN button and it should automatically start you at the FFXIV config directory. <br>